+We conduct a sensitivity experiment on the hyper-parameters \(\gamma_0\) and \(s\) introduced in our reset mechanisms.
+As illustrated in Figure~\ref{fig:hyper}, CoDiRe exhibits strong robustness to both hyper-parameters: performance remains stable across wide intervals, with only minor fluctuations at extreme values.

-\paragraph{Reset Strategies.} We investigate various strategies for resetting AdaptNet parameters, including resetting shallow layers, deep layers, randomly selected layers, and layers with maximum drift, along with no reset and fully reset as baselines.
-As shown in Figure \ref{fig:exp}(b), selectively resetting deep layers consistently yields the best performance across a wide range of reset percentages $\alpha$.
-This confirms our a priori observation above that deep layers are inherently more susceptible to accumulating harmful domain-specific drift from capturing distinct activation statistics and semantic features.
-In contrast, most alternative strategies perform worse than even applying no reset at all, as they disrupt beneficial adaptation or interfere with the capture of domain-invariant features.
-Resetting based on maximum shifts is also suboptimal due to varying learning dynamics and feature distributions across layers.
-These results highlight the necessity of strategic, layer-aware resetting for robust continual adaptation.
+\paragraph{Reset Strategies.} We also investigate various reset strategies for the target model, including resetting shallow layers, deep layers, randomly selected layers, and layers with maximum drift, along with no reset and full reset as baselines.
+As shown in Figure \ref{fig:exp_fusion}(a), selectively resetting deep layers consistently delivers the strongest performance across a wide range of reset percentages $\alpha$.
+This corroborates our prior observation that deep layers are more prone to accumulating detrimental domain-specific drift due to their role in modeling higher-level activation statistics and semantic features.
+In contrast, most alternatives underperform even compared with no reset, as they disrupt beneficial adaptation or interfere with learning of domain-invariant features.
+Resetting based on maximum shifts is also suboptimal, likely due to heterogeneous learning dynamics and feature distributions across layers.
+Overall, these results underscore the importance of strategic, layer-aware resetting for robust CTTA.